ionzero/vouchsafe/vouchsafe-specification-v1.3.md

 1. Base64-decode the `iss_key` claim to obtain the public key bytes.
 2. Compute the SHA-256 hash of those bytes.
 3. Encode the result using unpadded, lowercase Base32.
-4. Confirm that the encoded hash matches the hash portion of the `iss` field.
+4. Confirm that the encoded hash matches the hash portion of the `iss` claim.

 If the computed hash does not match the URN, the token MUST be rejected.